PaulKennett/LeafRange/README.md

 This project follows on from (and compliments) my earlier [LeafSOCdisplay](https://github.com/PaulKennett/LeafSOCdisplay) project, which grew from [CANa Display for Nissan LEAF](https://ev-olution.yolasite.com/CANa.php) © Copyright EV-OLUTION

-The project uses an Ardunio Micro (or Mini Pro, or Mega2650) with a 160x128 pixel TFT display and a MCP2515 CAN-bus module.
-The display is mounted in a 3D printed frame that fits *inside* the main dash unit and covers the old range estimate (ie., the "guess-o-meter") with a less-wrong range based on battery capacity and temperature.
+The project uses an Ardunio Micro (or Mini Pro, or Mega2650) with a 160x128 pixel TFT display and a MCP2515 CAN-bus module to passively listen to the Car-CAN data bus and use the info to provide a more rational range estimate.
+The display is mounted in a 3D printed frame that fits *inside* the main dash unit and covers the old range estimate (ie., the "guess-o-meter") with a better range estimate based on battery capacity and temperature.
+There's also an optional frame that allows the display to be mounted in the corner of the dash, so you can see both the standard Guess-O-Meter and my range estimate.

 YouTube drive demo: https://www.youtube.com/watch?v=xt2o3SWRRq8